mucsci-students/2023sp-420-SNEK/README.md

     Call commands with a preceeding '!'.
 Commands may be called at anytime.

-            -!new rnd - Generate a new random puzzle -!new wrd - Genereate a new puzzle with a user given word.
+             -!new random - Generate a new random puzzle -!new word - Generate a new puzzle with a user given word.
 Console will prompt for the word after command is given.
-            -!status - Display you status for the current puzzle.
              -!save - Bring up the prompts for saving your current game.
+             -!save secret - Bring up the prompts for saving your current game with encryption.
+             -!save score - Bring up prompts for saving your score into High Scores if applicable.
              -!load - Bring up the prompts for loading a saved game.
+             -!status - Display you status for the current puzzle.
+             -!rank - Display available ranks and point thresholds per rank.
              -!shuffle - Shuffle the shown puzzle honeycomb randomly, changing the order of the letter randomly other than the required center letter.
 You can use this to help you find other words.
              -!guessed - Shows all the already correctly guessed words.
              -!hints - prints out all the hints for the given puzzle -!help - Prints out the help menu.
              -!exit - Exits the game.
 Will prompt to save.
              -!quit - Exits the entire program.
-Will prompt to save.'''
+Will prompt to save.

 ### GUI Instructions